NasimAbdollahi/NasimAbdollahi/README.md

 ### Hi there 👋
+My name is Nasim.

+🔭 I’m currently a post-doctoral fellow at University of Toronto.

+🌱 I work with two amazing team at UofT and Cyclics Inc. on using Graph Convolusion Network for protein function prediction.

+⚡ Fun fact: I love art!

 <!--
 **NasimAbdollahi/NasimAbdollahi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.